robertsrb/VERTEX-CFD/docs/usage.md

 Time integration complete.
 ============================================================================
 ```
 Once the simulation is completed.
 The results should be ready for visualization.
 For the visualization, we suggest ParaView.
 However, any visualization software that supports Exodus format should work.
+The example solution file screenshot visualized in Paraview is shown below: